 Stylish, sporty appearance — attracts attention and creates emotions.

-Better handling — usually have stiffer suspension and a lower center of gravity.
+Better handling — usually have a stiffer suspension and lower center of gravity.

 Aerodynamics — a sleek profile improves movement and reduces fuel consumption.